pamu/nearby/README.md

 ##### QueryHandler

-Handles query and caches results for answering future queries.
+Handles query and also caches intermediate results for answering future queries.

 ##### QuickestTravelTimeFinder